Buying Guides · Last updated 2 June 2026

 Quick Summary

-• Gross rental yields around 4 to 5% in some developments, driven by extremely high rental demand
+• Gross rental yields around 4 to 5% in well-located apartments, with marina-facing units sometimes reaching higher

-• Always instruct a Gibraltar-registered solicitor before exchanging contracts
+• Always instruct a Gibraltar-admitted solicitor before exchanging contracts.

 Why Gibraltar?
 The Investment Case in Plain Terms

 • No capital gains tax on property sales.
-If you buy and the value rises, you keep the gain in full.
+If you buy and the value rises, you keep the gain in full when you sell.

 • High rental demand.
 Gibraltar's housing stock cannot expand meaningfully.
 Demand from workers, expats and business visitors is structural and persistent.
 Void periods are low compared to most markets.

-• Stability.
-Gibraltar is a British Overseas Territory with a well-functioning legal system, a mature financial services sector and a track record of political stability.
+• Political and legal stability.
+Gibraltar is a British Overseas Territory with a well-functioning legal system, a mature financial services sector, and a long track record of stability.

-The counterpoint is straightforward: the entry prices are high, the market is illiquid, and buying does not give you the right to live there.
-The tax advantages are also already priced in to some degree.
+The counterpoint is equally straightforward: entry prices are high, the market is small and illiquid, and buying does not give you the right to live there.
+The tax advantages are also partly priced in already.

 What Does Gibraltar Property Actually Cost in 2026?